Polynesian Culture in Hawaii: History and Island Traditions

-By Robert Schrader | Published on September 8, 2023
+By Robert Schrader | Published: September 8, 2023 | Updated: 6 March 2026

 There's nowhere else in the U.S. like the Aloha State, and Polynesian culture in Hawaii is a key part of what makes it so special.
 Some of this manifests in an obvious way, from culinary staples like poke (which has become famous all over the world) to hula dances you can see at luaus.
 Other examples of it are easier to miss if you're not paying attention — some are even woven into the fabric of the way Hawaiian locals interact with one another.
 It's essential to gain at least a cursory understanding of Polynesian culture before cruising to Hawaii, which is why I'm so glad you're here.

-How History Colors Hawaiian Culture
+How Polynesian History Colors Hawaiian Culture

 When you cruise to Honolulu, Iolani Palace gives you a glimpse into what Hawaii was like before it became a U.S. state.
 The last monarchs of the Kamehameha, Hawaii's last dynasty, ruled over the kingdom from this American Florentine-style building.
 While the placards you find while touring it are interesting and certainly color the history of Hawaii, they only really scratch the surface of the islands' culture.

 Polynesian culture has touched every aspect of everyday life in Hawaii.
 Surfing, which is one of the two official sports of the U.S. state of Hawaii, dates back as far as the 12th century.
 Cave paintings in Polynesia depicted people riding waves.
-And the phrase "aloha" — which is more common in Hawaii than the word "hello" — actually carries within it deep value concepts that have evolved in Hawaiian culture over hundreds of years, including peace, compassion and mercy.
+And the phrase "Aloha" — which is more common in Hawaii than the word "Hello" — actually carries within it deep value concepts that have evolved in Hawaiian culture over hundreds of years, including peace, compassion and mercy.
 When you say this word to someone or someone says it to you, you're honoring Hawaii's rich Polynesian heritage.

 Polynesian Traditions You Can Taste

-Discover Hawaii Through Dance
+Discover the Island Through Hawaiian-Polynesian Dance

 Parts of this structure ended up remaining in place until around the time Hawaii became a state, having become entrenched during the five centuries after settlement when Hawaiian civilization was cut off from the non-Polynesian world.
 One well-known reference to this system, the phrase "Big Kahuna," has arguably become part of the larger American vernacular.
 This word is used to describe a class of high priests who were just below the nobility and just above the commoners in the historical Hawaiian social hierarchy.